theresaswayne/biosensor/README.md

 ## ImageJ macros for biosensor ratio image calculation and analysis

 The biosensor macros take a Z-stack multichannel image as input, and produce a background-corrected, masked ratio image, as well as measurements of user-selected areas and a log file.

+The user can select ROIs (or if no ROIs are supplied, the whole image is measured).
+The channel intensities and ratio values for each Z slice are calculated and saved in a CSV file.

-There are 2 macros with different options for correction of noise nad background.
-Noise calculation is used to supplement the thresholding step.
+There are 2 macros with different options for correction of noise and background.
+(Noise calculation is used to supplement the thresholding step by excluding pixels below the noise level).

 ### biosensor.ijm
 Macro with basic background and noise correction.
 Background and noise are corrected using measured image areas, user-supplied fixed values, or no subtraction.
 Methods for background and noise correction can be selected independently.